cristianCeamatu/side-projects-microsoftclone/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Microsoft home page clone side project
+# Microsoft homepage clone side project

 > The project is clone of the Microsoft homepage build as a side project.